Directed by: Zack Snyder || Produced by: Christopher Nolan, Charles Roven, Emma Thomas, Deborah Snyder

 — However… the finale is a cartoony, jumbled mess.
 Much of the dialogue is hokey and repetitive, with too many people referring to Clark as a Messiah too many times before he actually becomes one.
 The flashbacks should have been structured in order.

-—> RECOMMENDED*: I’m square in the middle of MoS-fans who adore this film and MoS-haters who loath it.
+—> ON THE FENCE: I’m square in the middle of MoS-fans who adore this film and MoS-haters who loath it.
 The film is neither a digital FX-heavy mess, nor the second coming of Jesus Christ.
-It’s somewhere in between.